Sumitmendirattta/SearchTextInput/README.md

 2. Command: npm start
 3. After node server is running on localhost
 4. Goto: http://localhost:8000 in browser
-5. Navigate between pages using buttons in nav bar at top Table data is to represent table
-Images for Image data
-6. For chrome need to install CORS plugin or do CORS server setting in server from where data is fetched.
+5. For chrome need to install CORS plugin or do CORS server setting in server from where data is fetched.
-7. For other browser, no need to setup CORS plugin Technologies used:
+6. For other browser, no need to setup CORS plugin

+Technologies used:
 Angular JS, HTML, CSS, Bootstrap
 Node JS, NPM